PATHFINDER COMMUNITY LIBRARY BEGINS CURBSIDE SERVICE JUNE 15 FROM 10am - 3pm

-DUE DATES FOR BOOKS, MOVIES AND MAGAZINES WILL BE EXTENDED AUTOMATICALLY AND NO OVERDUE FINES WILL BE ASSESSED.
+DUE DATES FOR BOOKS, MOVIES AND MAGAZINES HAVE BEEN EXTENDED AUTOMATICALLY AND NO OVERDUE FINES WILL BE ASSESSED.

 THE HEALTH AND SAFETY OF LIBRARY STAFF, PATRONS, AND COMMUNITY MEMBERS IS THE TOP PRIORITY DURING THIS UNPRECEDENTED TIME AND WE THANK EVERYONE FOR THEIR PATIENCE AND UNDERSTANDING.